Aminu Tambuwal: Governor of Sokoto State

+Running for president

-In October 2018, Tambuwal declared that he was running for president and said he was forced to seek the highest position to "revive the dying economy".
-His declaration came hours after senate president, Bukola Saraki officially joined the race for the nomination of the main opposition's PDP.
-Tambuwal was one of the long list of 12 candidates including four from his north western region that contested PDP presidential nomination.
-Tambuwal was popular in the race and was among the top four candidates (Atiku Abubakar, Rabiu Kwankwaso and Bukola Saraki) widely expected to win going by political permutations around his candidacy.
-A number of factors including his young age among the contestants, political experience, his untainted records from corruption indictment boosted his chances going into the primary.
-Analysts had predicted that should Tambuwal clinch PDP ticket he would be a formidable challenge to incumbent President Muhammad Buhari a northern Muslim who was running for reelection.
+In October 2018 Tambuwal declared that he was running for president, saying he was forced to seek the highest position in order to "revive the dying economy".
+His declaration came hours after Senate president Bukola Saraki officially joined the list of 12 candidates in the race for the main opposition PDP nomination, a list that included four candidates from the north western region as well as Tambuwal.

+Tambuwal was popular in the race and was among the top four candidates, along with Atiku Abubakar, Rabiu Kwankwaso, and Bukola Saraki.
+He was widely expected to win the primary, with his young age among the contestants, his political experience, and his untainted record regarding corruption all seen as boosting his chances.
+Analysts predicted that should Tambuwal clinch the PDP ticket he would be a formidable challenge to incumbent President Muhammadu Buhari, a northern Muslim who was running for reelection.

-Governor Nyesom Wike of Rivers State was Tambuwal's main backer for the PDP nomination.
-There were reports that Governor Wike's support for Tambuwal was for his ambition to be vice presidential candidate to Tambuwal should he win PDP nomination.
-However, there were complaints by other aspirants that Wike was planning to manipulate the results of the primary to favour his candidate Tambuwal.
-Their fears stem from the fact that Wike had overwhelming influence over the National Executive Committee (NEC) of the party having single-handedly installed its chairman, Uche Secondus.
-Other factors that heightened the fear of manipulation of the primary was that Wike was the biggest financier of the party and primary would be conducted in his state where he has so much power.
-Some presidential aspirants asked the National Working Committee of the party to move the convention from Port Harcourt to a neutral location where Wike would not have so much much influence.
-But Wike fired back threatening to polarize the party should the convention venue be moved out of Rivers State.
-Tambuwal placed second position with 693 delegate votes behind Atiku Abubakar who won with 1,532 votes in the primary conducted in the city of Port Harcourt on 6 October 2018.
+Governor Nyesom Wike of Rivers State was Tambuwal's main backer for the PDP nomination, reportedly because of his ambition to be the vice presidential candidate should Tambuwal win the PDP nomination.
+However, there were complaints by other aspirants that Wike was planning to manipulate the results of the primary to favour Tambuwal, fears stemming from the fact that Wike had overwhelming influence over the National Executive Committee (NEC) of the party since he had single-handedly installed its chairman, Uche Secondus.
+Fear of manipulation of the primary also came from Wike being the biggest financier of the party, and from the primary being conducted in his home state, where he had so much power.
+Some presidential aspirants asked the National Working Committee of the party to move the convention from Port Harcourt to a neutral location where Wike would not have so much much influence, but Wike threatened to polarize the party should the convention venue be moved out of Rivers State.

+The primary was conducted in the city of Port Harcourt on 6 October 2018, resulting in Tambuwal placing second behind Atiku Abubakar, who won with 1,532 delegate votes to Tambuwal's 693 votes.
 Bukola Saraki scored 317 and Rabiu Kwankwaso 158 votes.

-Tambuwal was named the chairman, Senate committee on housing of the 10th senate on 8 August 2023.
+On 8 August 2023 Tambuwal was named the chairman of the Senate Committee on Housing of the 10th senate.